MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/get-started-with-deployment-pipelines.md

 ## Step 4 - Make a stage public (optional)

 By default, the final stage of the pipeline is made public.
-A consumer of a public stage who has no access to the pipeline sees it as a regular workspace, without the stage name and deployment pipeline icon on the workspace page next to the workspace name.
+A consumer of a public stage without access to the pipeline sees it as a regular workspace, without the stage name and deployment pipeline icon on the workspace page next to the workspace name.

 You can have as many public stages as you want, or none at all.
 To change the public status of a stage at any time, go to the pipeline stage settings and check or uncheck the **Make this stage public** box.